Portal Design System

 - This improved usability, while still being scalable.

-- Detailed Figma annotations
+- Detailed Figma annotations.

 - Async Slack threads were used for quick questions, which could lead to ad-hoc sync meetings.